 Hirers (or User Groups) play a key role in ensuring a safe environment by operating in a way that maintains our health and safety standards.
-The policy statements and conditions of hire set out overleaf seek to support hirers and a nominated user is required to sign the above acknowledgement of responsibility to maintain these conditions, as part of their hall booking contract.
+The policy statements and conditions of hire set out below seek to support hirers and a nominated user is required to sign the above acknowledgement of responsibility to maintain these conditions, as part of their hall booking contract.
 They, or their representative, are then responsible for the health & safety of the group and any damage sustained by the building or contents during their use of the hall facility.

 Conditions of Hire including Health & Safety